 If you’d like a slower Harbour tour then can our family highly recommend the Tall Ships cruises, you spend two hours aboard a historic tall ship and can even climb the rat lines.
 The crew members are very entertaining and you sail along to interesting parts of the Harbour.

-The early history of colonial Sydney, and all the bloodthirsty stories that went along with early settlement are told on this fascinating walk back through time.
-The walk takes two and a half hours and will give you a great overview of Sydney’s history plus a good knowledge of The Rocks, one of Sydney’s most interesting and attractive locations.
+The early history of colonial Sydney, and all the bloodthirsty stories that went along with early settlement are told on fascinating guided walks back through time.
+Check out various walks which will give you a great overview of Sydney’s history plus a good knowledge of The Rocks, one of Sydney’s most interesting and attractive locations.

 Sydney + Bondi Hop On Hop Off Bus